mheiner/MTD_examples/README.md

 ## Folders

 - BayesFactors: Files reporting Bayes factors (from the .jl scripts) are saved in this folder.
+Factors are calculated for full, unrestricted Markov chains using the lag configurations listed, and are reported as the ratio of the highest marginal likelihood to the current.
 - data: Contains data.
 - forecast_validation: Files reporting out-of-sample validation metrics (calculated in the GoF sections of .jl scripts) are saved in this folder.
+The metrics are as follows.
+  * L1 loss: Mean (across time points and MCMC iterations) L1 loss of one-step forecast probabilities against observations (a vector of zeros with a one at the index of the observed state).
+  * Misclass rate: Misclassification rate (across time points and MCMC iterations) with respect to highest one-step forecast probabilities.
+  * NLL: Mean (across time points and MCMC iterations) negative log-likelihood of one-step forecast probabilities evaluated at validation observations.
+  * SqErr: Mean (across time points and MCMC iterations) squared error between observed state (as an integer) and its expected value calculated from one-step forecast probabilities.
+Assumes meaningful ordering of states.
+  * postmean L1 loss, Ptrue: Mean (across time points and MCMC iterations) L1 loss of one-step forecast probabilities against the true probabilities.
+  * L1 loss, Ptrue postmean forec: One-step forecast L1 loss calculated from posterior mean forecast probabilities against the true probabilities.
+(This is the metric used in the article.)
 - plots: R post processing saves plots in this folder.
 - postsim: Posterior simulations are saved to this folder.
 - postsim_progress: Files reporting MCMC progress and statistics are saved in this folder.